LF-digitala-kanaler/LFDS/content/components/web/deprecated.md

 - Marked as a deprecated pattern in 4.2.0

-LFUI does not encourage the use of disabled buttons.
+Länsförsäkringar does no longer encourages the use of disabled buttons.

-Instead of a disabled button, make the button clickable and give the user a message on why it does not function, and what the user is needed to do in order to make it function.
-If the button is never intended to function, do not include the button at all to begin with.
+Instead, keep buttons clickable and display a message on why it does not function when it's clicked, along with what the user should do to make it function.
+If a button is never intended to be functional, do not include it, to begin with.

 <Lfuiwrapper>
 <button class="btn btn-primary disabled">Don't click me</button>